Amelia5p/battleship/README.md

 BUGS:
 The code board[start_row][start_col + 'i'] has an issue because 'i' should not be in quotes.
 It is a variable, so simply write start_col + i.

-after user chooses ship places it wasnt placing 'S' on board to show where ships are >> fixed this by mofifyng  start game function = game_board.display_board(game_board.user_board)
+after user chooses ship places it wasnt placing 'S' on board to show where ships are >> fixed this by modifyng  start game function = game_board.display_board(game_board.user_board)

 the game was asking if user wanted h/v when user picked 1 which is unnecessary, fixed this by: setting orientation to H automatically if 1 is selected